JaPNaA/mdbook-auto-gen-summary/README.md

 # mdbook-auto-gen-summary

-A preprocessor and cli tool for mdbook to automatically generate the `SUMMARY.md` file from your existing directory structure.
+A preprocessor and CLI tool for mdbook to automatically generate the `SUMMARY.md` file from your existing directory structure.

 ## Usage